Mikolonija/trako/README.md

 ### `/`

 - `.gitignore`: Specifies files and directories to ignore in Git.
-- `eslint.config.js`: Configuration file for ESLint.
+- `.prettierrc`: Configuration file for code format.
 - `index.html`: The main HTML file that serves as the entry point for the web app.
 - `package.json`: Manages project dependencies and scripts.
 - `README.md`: Project documentation.